 Capital Renewal Program

-Our Capital Renewal Program, formerly known as Just-in-Time, is the university's primary annual investment program.
+Our Capital Renewal Program is the university's primary annual investment program.
 The program addresses deficiencies in our campus facilities and infrastructure, especially building systems at the end of their life cycle.
-We prioritize projects that address multiple issues, such as life safety, accessibility, infrastructure performance, resource efficiency, and renewal of critical building systems (e.g. electrical, plumbing, HVAC).
+We prioritize projects that address multiple issues, such as life safety, accessibility, infrastructure performance, resource efficiency, and renewal of critical building systems, such as electrical, plumbing, and heating and ventilation systems.
 Our objective is to maintain a long term, multi-year plan for ongoing, strategic reinvestment in the campus facilities.

 Capital renewal is the planned, cyclical replacement or refurbishment of assets at the end of their useful lives to maintain a state of good repair.

-Deferred renewal (a.k.a. deferred maintenance) is the major replacement or refurbishment of assets, which have exceeded their useful life.
+Deferred renewal, also known as deferred maintenance, is the major replacement or refurbishment of assets that have exceeded their useful life.
 These expenditures are deferred on a planned or unplanned basis to a future budget cycle or postponed until funds are available.

 Tracked systems and components